 Who else can help?

 Combat Stress is the UK's leading charity for veterans' mental health.
 The charity offers free expert advice, support and treatment for depression through community occupational therapy and nurse-led groups, one to one sessions and a peer support programme.Visit the Combat Stress website for more information, or call their 24-hour mental health helpline on 0800 138 1619.
+Please be aware as of Monday 27 January 2020 Combat Stress will not be taking new referrals in England and Wales.
+Referrals will continue as usual in Northern Ireland, and in Scotland.

 The RAF Benevolent Fund (RAFBF) has a strong tradition of looking after the RAF Family in the UK and overseas.
 They are there for all serving and former members of the RAF as well as their partners and dependent children.
 They also offer a wellbeing service to help with mental health issues.